The 7 best AI solutions that integrate with Jira in 2026

 Why it's on the list: ScriptRunner is a legendary tool among Jira power users.
 It's the go-to for deep automation and customization.
 While it isn't a conversational AI agent, it now has AI features to help you write Groovy scripts and JQL queries.

 Key Features: With custom scripts, you can automate almost anything you can imagine in Jira.
-The AI-assisted script writing makes it a bit easier for non-experts to create complex automations without having to become a Groovy master first.
+The AI-assisted script writing makes it a bit easier for power users to create complex automations and further extend Jira's already impressive capabilities.

 Pricing: ScriptRunner for Jira Cloud is free for up to 10 users.
 For larger teams, the price is per user and gets cheaper as you add more people.
 For instance, a 100-person team would pay around $2.50 per user/month.